-Of note if the windfarm were approved a number of conditions would be required from the Transportation Manager relating road improvements, abnormal loads movements and routes, a CTMP, a wear and tear agreement and provision of passing places and road widening.
+Of note if the windfarm were approved a number of conditions would be required from the Transportation Manager regarding road improvements, abnormal loads movements and routes, a Construction Traffic Management Plan, a Wear and Tear Agreement and provision of passing places and road widening.
+If approved a Road Bond/Security prior to the commencement of any part of the development, evidence shall be provided to confirm that a Bond or other financial security has been agreed by both parties.